What Is The Dependent Care Advantage Account?

 - Has not provided more than one-half of his or her own support during the taxable year

-A qualifying individual includes your spouse, relative, or any other individual (as long as the relationship does not violate local law), if he or she:
+A qualifying individual includes your spouse, relative, or any other individual (as long as the relationship does not violate local law), if they:

-- Is a U.S. citizen, national, or resident of the U.S., Mexico, or Canada
+- Are a U.S. citizen, national, or resident of the U.S., Mexico, or Canada

-- Lives in your household for more than half of the taxable year
+- Live in your household for more than half of the taxable year

-- Receives more than one-half of his or her support from you during the taxable year
+- Receive more than one-half of his or her support from you during the taxable year

-- Is physically or mentally incapable of self-care
+- Are physically or mentally incapable of self-care

 If you are a tax dependent of another person, you cannot claim qualifying individuals for yourself.
-You cannot claim a qualifying individual if he or she files a joint tax return with his or her spouse.
+You cannot claim a qualifying individual if they file a joint tax return with their spouse.
 Only the custodial parent of divorced or legally-separated parents can be reimbursed using the DCAA.

 To use the DCAA, you must be paying for dependent care so that you and your spouse (if you are married) can work or go to school.
 If your spouse is not disabled, not at work, or not in school, it is assumed they are available to care for the dependent.